OKStateACM/ArduinoWorkshop/README.md

   delay(1000);
 }
 ```
 Great!
-We can now switch the light on and off using a timer, but what if we want to do it using something else - say, a button.
+We can now switch the light on and off using a timer, but what if we want to do it using something else - say a button.

 ### Input Modules
 Now that we have the basics down for how to output to a module, it's time to move on to getting input from the environment.